Defining a computed allocation

 Post To Account

-The allocation header contains the post-to company, accounting unit, account, and subaccount that will be used in the allocation transaction.
+The allocation header contains the post-to company, accounting unit, account, and subaccount that is used in the allocation transaction.
 Select a different company, accounting unit, account, and subaccount if you do not want to use the allocation header's information in the transactions created for the post-to activity in the allocation line.